konstantintutsch/Website/src/home.md

 ### Code

-For all those interested in programming, you can take a look at my {% social "codeberg", "Codeberg profile" %}
+For all those interested in programming, you can take a look at my {% social "github", "GitHub profile" %}

 ---